dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 vaserving@82dd59743ca3:~$  ls pipelines/object_detection/
 debug_person_vehicle_bike_detection  person_vehicle_bike_detection  yolo
 ```

+## Run Edge AI Extension with new Model and Pipeline

 ### Re-start service
 Restart the service to ensure we are using the image with the yolo-v2-tiny-tf model